muratk3n/thirdwave/en/tweets/2020/week28f.md

 ---

 Just watched *The Outpost*.
 They made it sound like USG built the outpost in an indefensible position by mistake.
-I bet it was intentional.
+Cld be intentional.
 The place was a like a honey pot, pulling Tali fighters in.